mubaidr/Javascript-Barcode-Reader/README.md

 ## Contributing

-All decoders are defined in `src` directory.
+- Each decoder is defined in `src` directory as a module.

-Tests are defined in the `tests` directory using `Jest`.
+- Tests are defined in the `tests` directory using `Jest`.

-There is no need to run build script before creating pull request.

 ## Contributors